-Marie Curie was a physicist and chemist and a pioneer in the study of radiation.
-She and her husband, Pierre, discovered the elements polonium and radium.
-Together, they were awarded the Nobel Prize for Physics in 1903, along with Henri Becquerel, and Marie received the Nobel Prize in Chemistry in 1911.
+Marie Curie was a physicist, chemist and pioneer in the study of radiation.
+She discovered the elements polonium and radium with her husband, Pierre.
+They were awarded the Nobel Prize in Physics in 1903, along with Henri Becquerel, and Marie received the Nobel Prize in Chemistry in 1911.
 She worked extensively with radium throughout her lifetime, characterizing its various properties and investigating its therapeutic potential.
-However, her work with radioactive materials doomed her, however.
-She died of a blood disease in 1934.
+However, her work with radioactive materials ultimately killed her and he died of a blood disease in 1934.

-Maria Salomea Sklodowski was born in Warsaw, Poland, on Nov.
-7, 1867.
-She was the youngest of five children, three older sisters and a brother.
-Both of her parents were educators and insisted that their girls be educated as well as their son.
-Maria graduated from high school first in her class at the age of 15, Curie completed her secondary education, graduating first in her class.
-Curie and her older sister, Bronia, both wished to attend college but the University of Warsaw did not accept women.
-They were both interested in scientific research; but to get the education they desired they would have to leave the country.
-At the age of 17, Maria became a governess to help pay for Bronia to attend medical school in Paris.
-Maria continued to study on her own, looking forward to joining her sister and getting her own degree.
+Marie Curie was born Marya (Manya) Salomee Sklodowska on Nov.
+7, 1867, in Warsaw, Poland.
+The youngest of five children, she had three older sisters and a brother.
+Her parents — father, Wladislaw, and mother, Bronislava — were educators who ensured that their girls were educated as well as their son.

+In 1883, at the age of 15, Curie completed her secondary education, graduating first in her class.
+Curie and her older sister, Bronya, both wished to pursue a higher education, but the University of Warsaw did not accept women.
+To get the education they desired, they had to leave the country.
+At the age of 17, Curie became a governess to help pay for her sister's attendance at medical school in Paris.
+Curie continued studying on her own and eventually set off for Paris in November 1891.

 Meeting Pierre Curie

-Several tons of pitchblende were donated by the Austrian government, but the space Marie was using for a lab was too small.
-The Curies moved their research to an old shed outside of the school.
-Processing the ore was backbreaking work.
-New protocols for separating the pitchblende into its chemical components had to be devised.
-Marie often worked late into the night stirring huge cauldrons with an iron rod nearly as tall as her.
+The Curies worked together to examine loads of pitchblende.
+The couple devised new protocols for separating the pitchblende into its chemical components.
+Marie Curie often worked late into the night stirring huge cauldrons with an iron rod nearly as tall as she was.

-Little by little, various components of the ore were tested.
-The Curies found that two of the chemical components, one containing mostly bismuth and another containing mostly barium, were strongly radioactive.
-In July 1898, the Curies published their conclusion: the bismuth compound contained a previously undiscovered radioactive element that they named polonium, after Marie's native country, Poland.
-By the end of that year they had isolated a second radioactive element they called radium, from radius, the Latin word for rays.
-In 1902, they announced success in extracting purified radium.
+The Curies found that two of the chemical components — one that was similar to bismuth and the other like barium — were radioactive.
+In July 1898, the Curies published their conclusion: the bismuth-like compound contained a previously undiscovered radioactive element, which they named polonium, after Marie Curie's native country, Poland.
+By the end of that year, they had isolated a second radioactive element, which they called radium, derived from "radius," the Latin word for rays.
+In 1902, the Curies announced their success in extracting purified radium.